alanyongy/aegis-multiagent-ai/README.md

 > This results in swift, uninterrupted rescue operations with minimal idle time.
 > </details>

+&nbsp;
 ### 3. Exploiting AEGIS Execution Order
-*How understanding the AEGIS client's internal execution cycle enabled synchronized simulations across agents.*
+*How understanding the AEGIS client's internal execution cycle was critical to accurately simulating agents.*

 > <details>
 > <summary>Click to Expand</summary>